olinox14/path-php/readme.md

 #### Next runs

-If you've already built your container, start it and run the unit tests with :
+If you've already built your container, start it and run unit tests with :

     docker start path
     docker exec -it path bash